 It is no easy effort to arrive there (without flying).
 Once you do, you will be rewarded by the lack of backpacker hordes.

-Nicaragua is the cheapest Central American country!
+Nicaragua is the cheapest Central American country overall.
 So have a blast without breaking the bank, aye!

-Costa Rica is the long-standing adventure capital of Central America.
+Costa Rica is the long-standing wildlife capital of Central America.
 Backpackers have been flocking here in search of that pura vida for decades.
-Costa Rica offers pretty much everything you could ask for: endless wildlife, cloud forests, amazing beaches, huge parties, and an overall easygoing vibe.
+Costa Rica offers pretty much everything you could ask for: endless biodiversity, cloud forests, amazing beaches, huge parties, and an overall easygoing vibe.

-The thing is, Costa Rica lives up to the hype.
-From the capital of San Jose to the Pacific Coast and then back through the jungle to the Caribbean Coast – Costa Rica is really a slice of paradise.
-Camp out on the beaches as much as possible – trust me, it’s incredible!
+The thing is, Costa Rica lives up to the hype in that respect.
+All along the Pacific Coast and then back through the jungle to the Caribbean Coast – Costa Rica is really a slice of paradise.
+Camp out on the beaches as much as possible – trust me, it’s fun!

 Explore the Costa Rican national parks.
 Learn how to surf.
-Drink coconut water every damn day.
+Drink coconut water every single day.

 Make new friends and have the time of your life exploring this special place!
 I can guarantee that you will come back to Costa Rica for more someday.
 I sure did.